lmiguelgato/react-flask-template/README.md

 2. Start a local Redis server.

 For example, if you are on Linux or Mac, execute `./run-redis.sh` to install and launch a private copy.
+If running this bash script for the first time, execution permission might be needed: `chmod +x run-redis.sh`

 3. Start a Celery worker by running: